Google Tag Manager Update 2026: GTM Containers Become Google Tags

 For most teams, the smart move is to wait for the dust to settle.
 Let early adopters surface edge cases, then upgrade a low-risk container first to test the new flow.
 Once you are comfortable with how Destinations and centralized settings behave, roll it out across your remaining properties.

-If your containers rely heavily on multiple Google Tags with unique per-tag settings, take extra care during migration to verify that the centralized defaults do not override critical configurations.
+If your containers rely heavily on multiple Google Tags with unique per-tag settings, take extra care during migration to verify that the centralized defaults do not override individual configurations.

 From Tagging to Analysis